Dont Get Hung Up: Understanding Single- and Double-Hung Windows

 |Style||Similar design options||Similar design options|

-A number of features and options factor into determining the final cost of replacing your home windows.
-Everything from the material and added features to your region of the country and style of window can determine] the ultimate price tag.
+A number of features and options go into determining the final cost of replacing your home windows.
+Everything from the material and added features to your region of the country and style of window can impact] the ultimate price tag.

 Frequently, single-hung windows have had the image of being less expensive (and, as a result, often more popular) due to their continual use in new home construction.
-However, the long-term benefits of selecting double-hung windows should be considered.
+However, the long-term benefits of choosing double-hung windows should be taken into consideration.

-Here are some of the elements that can determine just how much you spend on your window replacement:
+Here are some of the elements that can influence just how much you spend on your window replacement:

 - Features and options